abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Prevent and treat blood vessel damage](#the-middle)

 By adulthood, the human body on average contains about 100 000 kilometers of blood vessels.
-The condition of these blood vessels is critical not only for maintaining heart health but also for any other organ in the human body.
+The condition of these blood vessels is critical not only for maintaining heart health but also for maintaining the viability of any other organ in the human body.

-also plays a critical role in maintaining brain health.
+Tips:
+-   Try massage therapy - it can have a beneficial impact on circulation - at least in the short-term.

 ## [Stay socially engaged](#the-middle)